Skip to content

 Seabird colonies are scattered all around the coasts of Norway, but auks are scarce breeders south of the famous bird island Runde near Ålesund.
 Other large seabird concentrations are in the Lofotan islands, and Röst in particular, as well as along the Varanger peninsula.
 Birding the arctic along Varanger and in Pasvik is probably the most spectacular birding Norway can offer, the seabird migration in May is astonishing and arctic specialities such as Steller’s Eider, King Eider, Brünnich’s Guillemot, Siberian Tit and Siberian Jay are easily added to a trip-list together with lots of other good birds.

-Birding is still a minority pastime in Norway, with a few hundred active birders and around 5,000 members of Norsk Ornitologisk Forening the Norwegian BirdLife International partner.
+Birding is still a minority pastime in Norway, with a few hundred really active birders and around 9,000 members of Norsk Ornitologisk Forening the Norwegian BirdLife International partner.
+That figure is twice what it was a decade ago, so things are looking up, albeit slowly.
 Lots of good birds go undetected, we are only able to cover a tiny fraction of the thousands of islands along the coast each autumn, when eastern rarities turn up almost everywhere.

 Contributors